 The small cavities or the hollow spaces in your skull are called paranasal sinuses and they normally stay filled with air.
 Their work is to produce mucus and discharge it out of the body by picking up bacteria, pollutants and dust particles.
 The problem begins when your nasal passage gets swollen up or becomes irritated due to some allergy, air pollution, smoke or a viral infection like cold and flu.
 The easy flow of mucus and air is thus stalled giving way to bacterial infection.
 It may be an acute sinus infection or chronic sinus infection.
-Acute sinusitis lasts for seven to ten days and may give you headache along with nasal congestion, difficulty in breathing, thick discolored mucus, facial pressure and pain.
-Chronic sinusitis which stays for extended period, even for four months or more, sometimes occur due to defects in the structure of your nasal passages or nasal polyps.
+Acute sinusitis lasts for seven to ten days and may give you a headache along with nasal congestion, difficulty in breathing, thick discolored mucus, facial pressure and pain.
+Chronic sinusitis which stays for an extended period, even for four months or more, sometimes occur due to defects in the structure of your nasal passages or nasal polyps.
 These block your sinuses and prevent them from draining.
-For structural deformity, you may have to undergo surgery but for other symptoms like headache, congestion etc. you can always take help of home remedies for sinus infection.
+For structural deformity, you may have to undergo surgery but for other symptoms like a headache, congestion etc. you can always take help of home remedies for sinus infection.

 Natural Remedies for Sinus Infection

 1. Ginger for Sinus Infection